MohammadrezaFarahmand/Gallery/README.md

 ### `npm star
 t
 Runs the app in the development mode.
-Open [http://localhost:3000](http://lo calhs:3 000  ) t view     i  i n th rwser
+Open [http://localhost:3000](http://lo calhs:3 000  ) t view       i n th rwser
 The page will reload if you mk
 You will also see any li nt errors in the  co
 ### `n
 Launches the test runner in the interacti